bootstrap-for-ember/bootstrap-for-ember/app/templates/showcase/show_components/wizard.md

 \{\{bs-wizard contentBinding="steps"\}\}
 ```

-`contentBinding="steps"` defines a property named _steps_ in the current controll that defines the wizard steps,
+`contentBinding="steps"` defines a property named _steps_ in the current controller that defines the wizard steps,
-Here is the current controll of this example:
+Here is the current controller of this example:

 ``` javascript
 Showcase.ShowComponentsWizardController = Ember.Controller.extend({